TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

 .. function:: zip(*iterables)

-   Make an iterator that aggregates elements from each of the iterables.
+   Make an iterator that aggregates elements kutoka each of the iterables.

-   Returns an iterator of tuples, where the *i*-th tuple contains the *i*-th element from each of the argument sequences or iterables.
+   Returns an iterator of tuples, where the *i*-th tuple contains the *i*-th element kutoka each of the argument sequences or iterables.
 The iterator stops when the shortest input iterable is exhausted.
 With a single iterable argument, it returns an iterator of 1-tuples.
 With no arguments, it returns an empty iterator.
 Equivalent to::